 When selecting fabric samples regarding requirements for surface resistance for hard surfaces (lacquered, foil and laminate coated) for testing according to the standards in Tables 1.3.1 and 1.3.2, a representative selection must be made which may vary in scope depending on the variation of surface.
 All variants of surfaces do not need to be tested and the selection is suitably made in consultation with the testing laboratory that will perform the test.
-The principle for sampling is that the test results should be representative of the entire range of variants, which is why some different surfaces should be tested and different substrates if these vary.
-The samples should include both light and dark colours, as well as different gloss if applicable.
+The principle for sampling is that the test results should be representative of the entire range of variants, which is why some different surfaces should be tested and different gloss if applicable.
 A sample can usually consist of 3 - 8 variants of surfaces depending on its variation.